Home | Sitemap | Contact Us | Translate

 8. Reading Fluency

 (ability to read with sufficient speed and accuracy to comprehend)

 Recordings for the Blind and Dyslexic (books on tape)

 DISD Dyslexia Department

 All children deserve the opportunity to read and write with success.

 Our mission is to uncover and illuminate the strengths of students with dyslexia.
 Dyslexia Specialists will provide an Orton-Gillingham research-based approach to support academic growth in literacy.

 Students...
 We believe that through the use of Orton Gillingham instruction, we provide multi-sensory instruction, intervention, support, and advocate on students’ behalf; therefore, providing the keys to unlock the potential of every student.

-Parents...We believe in a support system for parents by providing quality training on characteristics of dyslexia, identification, effective teaching strategies, II qualifications, information on accommodations and modifications, and resources to facilitate their child’s academic growth.
+Parents...We believe in a support system for parents by providing quality training on characteristics of dyslexia, identification, effective teaching strategies, information on accommodations and modifications, and resources to facilitate their child’s academic growth.

 Staff...We believe in educating teachers by disseminating information and offering practical advice on the characteristics of dyslexic students, identification of dyslexic students, effective, multisensory strategies for teaching students with dyslexia, and the accommodations needed for success in the classroom.